 Asia and Australia

-Welcome to our weekly roundup of all important blockchain and cryptocurrency news from around the world.
-Follow the latest developments in the cryptocurrency space continent by continent, country by country.
+Welcome to another weekly blockchain news roundup from around the world.
+Here, we present to you all the latest Bitcoin news, continent by continent and country by country.

 Telegram Alerts from BitcoinNews.com: https://t.me/bconews

 Want to advertise or get published on BitcoinNews.com? – View our Media Kit PDF here.